VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P02/03 Functions P01/07 Exercises/L1-01-Function-To-Print-Failure/01 Problem Statement.md

 # Problem Statement

-By default initialize a variable as "myName" with string value
+By default initialize a variable as "allProducts" with array af products where each product is an object containing product name, category, price, stock, gst, isfood

-Write an algorithm to print the name in all caps
+Add atlease minimum of 5 products to allProducts

+Print and check the typeof category, price, name, isfood of first product in the list

+Print total number of products

 ## Rules